ore-code/ore-cms-js/docs/03-templates.md

 Every folder and subfolder inside `/public` must contain a `template.html` file.
 This file controls how pages in that folder are laid out—whether they include navigation, sidebars, wrappers, or custom containers.

-> The `template.html` must include the `{content}` placeholder, which gets replaced with the rendered Markdown content of the current page.
+> A `template.html` file must include the `{content}` placeholder, which gets replaced with the rendered Markdown content of the current page.

 **Example**